If you’ve been diagnosed with lung cancer, your doctor may suggest treatment with Imfinzi.

 - If you weigh less than 30 kg, you’ll receive your dose every 2 weeks.

-Questions about taking Imfinzi
+Questions about Imfinzi’s dosage

 - Will I need to take Imfinzi long term?
 How long you can take Imfinzi depends on whether the drug is effective in treating your cancer.
 It also depends on any side effects you may have and other factors.
-For NSCLC, it’s recommended that you use Imfinzi for a maximum of 1 year.
-The length of time you will take Imfinzi for SCLC may vary.
+For NSCLC, it’s recommended that you receive Imfinzi for a maximum of 1 year.
+The length of time you will receive Imfinzi for SCLC may vary.
 Your doctor will monitor your progress and keep you informed about your treatment plan.
 If you have questions about the timeline for your treatment, ask your doctor.